3DStreet/3dstreet-docs/blog/2025-05-29-10-prompts-to-try-with-the-new-ai-assistant.md

 Transform the look and feel of your scene instantly:

 ```
-Change the road surface to cobblestone
+Change the road surface to concrete
 ```

 ```